-\textbf{The Compensation Types.} We conduct an ablation study by applying the compensation module to different weight matrices in both MHA and FFN on Vicuna-7B at a 25\% compression ratio (Table~\ref{tab:ablation_weight_matrix}).
-For MHA, compensation is less effective since the projection matrices are far from the final output and involved in non-linear operations such as softmax, which limits the stability of linear compensation.
-In contrast, within FFN, only $W_{\text{down}}$ provides a direct linear mapping to the output, while $W_{\text{up}}$ and $W_{\text{gate}}$ are embedded inside non-linear activations, making compensation unstable.
+\textbf{The Compensation on different weight matrices.} We conduct an ablation study by applying the compensation module to different weight matrices in both MHA and FFN on Vicuna-7B at a 25\% compression ratio (Table~\ref{tab:ablation_weight_matrix}).
+For MHA, compensation is less effective, as the projection matrices are relatively distant from the final output and are entangled with non-linear operations such as softmax.
+This indirect influence weakens the ability of a linear compensation module to accurately correct the output distribution, leading to limited performance gains.
+In contrast, the FFN structure exhibits clearer distinctions.
+Among its components, only $W_{\text{down}}$ serves as a direct linear mapping to the output space, while $W_{\text{up}}$ and $W_{\text{gate}}$ are embedded within non-linear activation functions.
+As a result, applying linear compensation to $W_{\text{up}}$ and $W_{\text{gate}}$ tends to be unstable and less effective, since their influence on the final output is highly non-linear and input-dependent.
+These observations indicate that the effectiveness of compensation is closely related to the linearity and positional proximity of the target weight matrix to the model output.
 Consequently, compensating $W_{\text{down}}$ achieves the best performance, yielding the highest average accuracy across all benchmarks.
-Further ablation studies on compensation types, calibration data, and loss functions are in Appendix~\ref{sec:more-ablation-studys}.
+This also validates our design choice of focusing the compensation module on the most structurally suitable component within the FFN.